 If one moves, its neighbor moves to follow subconsciously.
 Humans don’t have that instant subconscious feedback.
 When one human moves, their neighbor doesn’t, and things can get messy quickly.
 So many humans in a room don’t make a swarm, a somewhat chaotic crowd.

 Humans are notoriously individualistic, though social, animals.
 But is there anything we can learn from the collective swarm-based organizations?
 When it comes to technology, the answer is definitely yes.
-Bats can teach drones how to navigate confined spaces without colliding, fish can help design safer driving software, and insects inspire robot teams that can assist search and rescue missions.
+Bats can teach drones to navigate confined spaces without colliding, fish can help design safer driving software, and insects inspire robot teams to assist in search and rescue missions.

 For swarms of humans, it’s perhaps more complicated and depends on the motives and leadership.
 Swarm behavior in human populations can sometimes manifest as a destructive mob.
 But collective action can also produce a crowd-sourced scientific breakthrough, an artistic expression, or a peaceful global revolution.